alexa-js/alexa-app/README.md

 // trigger a response failure
 // the internal promise containing the response will be rejected, and should be handled by the calling environment
-// instead of the Alexa response being returned, the failure message will be passed response.fail(String message)
+// instead of the Alexa response being returned, the failure message will be passed
+// response.fail() should not be called in an uncontrolled calling environment (e.g. Lambda) otherwise the Echo
+// will verbally response with "There was a problem with the requested skill's response." and the error will be written to
+// the console log (accessible via CloudWatch). response.fail(String message)

 // calls to response can be chained together